shainilps/vulphix/README.md

 ```
 Note:
 - index.md which reside in your source root will be your home page
-- It's good practice to put images in `assets` directory
-- assets/favicon.png or any format will be choosen as favicon of your site
+- put favicon.ico in root of source for chooseing it as favicon of your site

 ## Feature
-- [ ] fixed template (for now)
+- [x] fixed template (for now)
 - [ ] syntax highlight support for (Go, JavaScript, TypeScript)
+- [x] build preview
+- [x] left side bar navigation for site
-- [ ] build preview
+- [ ] go releaser
 - [ ] vulpix init
+- [ ] right side bar navigation for page
 - [ ] deploy to some cloud
 - [ ] ci/cd generator for project (Future plan)
 - [ ] Hot reload (Future plan)

 ## Contributing
 open for contribution. you can fork repo, create a issue and  make a PR. (that's all)